Days

 Why You Should Attend

-• Help shape better education systems that support every type of learner
+• Help shape better education systems that include every learner

-• Learn how to support students with dyslexia at home, school, and in the workplace
+• Learn practical ways to support learners with dyslexia at home, school, or work

-• Be part of a movement that celebrates differences and makes learning fair
+• Be part of a movement that celebrates differences and promotes fairness

-• Walk away with tools, tips, and ideas you can use right away
+• Walk away with tools, strategies, and action plans you can apply immediately

 Who Should Attend

-• Parents, caregivers, and people with personal experience
+• Parents, caregivers, and individuals with lived experience

 What You’ll Get

-• Keynotes from top voices in inclusive education and learning support
+• Keynotes from experts voices in inclusive education and learning support

-• Panel discussions about school systems, identity, youth voices, and new ideas
+• Panel discussions about school systems, identity, youth voices, and neurodiversity

 • Research presentations on literacy